Ricardo Montalbán Theatre: History

 A&P heir and arts patron Huntington Hartford bought the theatre from CBS in 1953, modernized it with design by Helen Conway, and re-opened it with 970 seats as the first legitimate theatre venue in Los Angeles in many years, under the name Huntington Hartford Theatre.
 The premiere production of the Hartford was What Every Woman Knows starring Helen Hayes.
 Hartford ran the theater successfully for ten years, with high-profile productions featuring the biggest stars of the era.

-After ten years, Hartford lost interest in patronizing the arts in Los Angeles, and in 1964, the theatre was sold to James Doolittle, operator of the Greek Theatre (who outbid Cary Grant), and renamed the Doolittle Theatre.
+After ten years, Hartford lost interest in patronizing the arts in Los Angeles, and in 1964, the theatre was sold to James Doolittle, operator of the Greek Theatre (who outbid Cary Grant), and was later renamed the Doolittle Theatre.
 Doolittle ran the theatre successfully for 20 years, after which it was acquired by UCLA.

 In 1999, the Nosotros Foundation bought the theatre, which had been closed and fallen somewhat into disrepair.
 In May 2004, the venue re-opened as the Ricardo Montalbán Theatre.
 One goal of the new theater was specifically to promote Latino stage productions.

 Although the foundation encountered some financial difficulties, and struggled to fully renovate the theatre to achieve and maintain profitability, the theatre has successfully remained open.
 Film festivals, art galleries, and other programs are hosted, and there are rooftop film screenings in the spring and summer.
 The theater does not stage its own productions, and instead serves as a rental venue for traveling productions.

-Productions staged at The Montalbán have included Zorro in Hell (2007), An Evening Without Monty Python (2009), and the enra show PROXIMA (2016).
+Productions staged at The Montalbán have included Zorro in Hell (2007), An Evening Without Monty Python (2009), the enra show PROXIMA (2016), and the first live show by the band The New Basement Tapes with Johnny Depp and Haim.

 In 2009, the venue entered an agreement with Nike, Inc. for various concessions: a mini Nike retail store in the back of the orchestra section, Nike logos at the mezzanine level and lobby, a retail display case in front of the theater's main entrance, and rental to Nike for promotional film screenings during which the theatre would operate under the name Nike Sportswear at the Montalbán.
 This occasioned some criticism.
 An officer of the Nosotros theater company described the situation as "a mixed bag.
 Artists aren't happy about it but, at the same time, Nike is helping the theater to pay its bills".